 The nightly ritual was to curl up with a good book.
 Little Me would wriggle in between my parents, clutching my own, earnestly pondering the pages and turning them periodically, “reading” a book that was often upside-down.
 Baba recounts this start of my reading journey fondly.
-Growing up in the rainy monsoons of Bombay, I devoured countless Enid Blytons and Roald Dahls before graduating to Harry Potter when I was six.
+Growing up in the vibrant city of Bombay, the days were filled with torrential monsoons and the smell of the jam-stained pages of oft-read books mingling with the freshness of wet earth in the rain.

 Six cities, two continents and well over a decade later, the towering piles of books are continuing their skyward growth as I fruitlessly attempt to read them all, though I don’t think that’s a battle I actually want to win.

-A friend had this brilliant idea of reading a book from every country in the world in a year.
-Or, at the rate I’m going, several books over the course of several years.
-It’s whole new worlds of books, which have already led to some extraordinary discoveries.
+A friend had the brilliant idea of reading a book from every country in the world in a year.
+Or, at the rate I’m going, several books over several years.
+It’s whole new worlds of books, many extraordinary discoveries and a welcome change to, in retrospect, a myopic literary diet.